 - Swelling and tenderness in the nearby gums

 - A persistent or recurring pimple on the gums

 Please call us for a consult if you are experiencing any of the symptoms above.

 Complete and Partial Dentures

 Dentures and Partials are the most affordable and least invasive method of replacing missing teeth.
 We use the latest technique and material to make dentures and partials to look as natural as possible making them virtually impossible for others to tell that you are wearing them.
-Not only it will restore your smile, but it will increase your chewing efficiency.
+Not only will replacing broken or missing teeth restore your smile, it will increase your chewing efficiency.

 - Oral cancer screening